Radla/voltcraft-sem-3600bt/README.md

           Alarm:          yes
 ```

-if you just want to see a warning - the led blinks red - then it goes like this:
+If you just want to get a visual warning - led blinks red - then it goes like this:
 ```
 $ ./vc-sem.exp Lam -overload 1000 warn -print

         Mac:              20:CD:39:1F:EC:DE
         Initialized:      yes
         Connected:        yes
-        Alias:            Lampe
+        Alias:            Lamp

         Overload:
           Threshold:      1000 W